 We do.
 They’re described here:

-While you own the Content you store with the Evernote Service, you acknowledge and agree that Evernote (and our licensors) own(s) all legal right, title and interest in and to the Service, including, without limitation, all software comprising a part of the Service that is hosted on Evernote’s servers and all software deployed by you or a third party to enable clipping of Content originating at another party’s web site, such as Evernote Clearly, the Evernote Web Clipper, Skitch, the Site Memory widget or any of the Evernote software applications for compatible computing devices that enable access and use of the Service through such device (the “Evernote Software”).
+While you own the Content you store with the Evernote Service (subject to third party rights), you acknowledge and agree that Evernote (and our licensors) own(s) all legal right, title and interest in and to the Service, including, without limitation, all software comprising a part of the Service that is hosted on Evernote’s servers and all software deployed by you or a third party to enable capturing of Content originating outside the Service, such as Evernote Scannable, Evernote Clearly, Evernote Web Clipper, Skitch, Penultimate, the Site Memory widget or any of the Evernote software applications for compatible computing devices that enable access and use of the Service through such device (the “Evernote Software”).